Tesla Revived The Electric Car, But Can It Sell It?

 The American auto industry has a new darling, but it doesn't come from the Big Three or even Motor City.
 Instead, it comes from the West Coast — Silicon Valley, to be precise.

 Car geeks are typically a tough crowd to please, and with much of the electric car movement up to this point, the geeks have been kind of lukewarm.

-JOE DEMATIO: You know, they're OK.
-They're nice and they work they do what they're supposed to do," says Joe DeMatio, deputy editor at Automobile Magazine.
-"But they don't really speak to the emotions of a car enthusiast.
+"They're OK, they're nice, and they work and they do what they're supposed to do," says Joe DeMatio, deputy editor at Automobile Magazine.
+"But they don't really speak to the emotions of a car enthusiast."

-"By having the electric vehicle technology in a performance car, it makes people think about electric vehicles in a whole different way.
-Instead of them thinking about it as limited range or slow vehicles or some sort of sacrifice, what customers can now start to see is that electric vehicles have tremendous potential.
+"By having the electric vehicle technology in a performance car, it makes people think about electric vehicles in a whole different way," says Roland Hwang with the Natural Resources Defense Council.
+"Instead of thinking of them ... as some sort of sacrifice, what customers can now start to see is that electric vehicles have tremendous potential."

-"The ultimate success is sometimes built on other successes that people have had.
-So, even if Tesla doesn't survive long-term, they've achieved something and they've proven that something can be done and someone else could pick up that mantle.
+"The ultimate success is sometimes built on other successes that people have had," he says.
+"So even if Tesla doesn't survive long-term, they've achieved something, they've proven that something can be done, and someone else could pick up that mantle."

 DeMatio says while Tesla hasn't proven that it can sell cars, what it has proven is that it won't be the last electric car company.

 The new Tesla Model S starts at $50,000 — after a $7,500 tax credit.